mortonfox/munztools/README.md

   counts by type and category.
 * capture\_types: Report on player's captures by type and category.
 * deploy\_types: Report on player's deploys by type and category.
+* munz\_info: Retrieve detailed information on a specific Munzee.

 ## Setup